glpi-project/doc-agent/source/man/glpi-injector.rst

        --debug        debug mode to output server answer --stdin        read data from STDIN
-       --useragent    set used HTTP User-Agent for POST -x --xml-ua    use Client version found in XML as User-Agent for POST -x --json-ua   use Client version found in JSON as User-Agent for POST --no-ssl-check do not check server SSL certificate --ssl-cert-file client certificate file
+       --useragent    set used HTTP User-Agent for POST -x --xml-ua --json-ua
+                      use Client version found in XML or JSON as User-Agent for POST --no-ssl-check do not check server SSL certificate --ssl-cert-file client certificate file
        -C --no-compression don't compress sent XML inventories